Constitution and Bylaws of the

 Section 3.
 Eligibility.
 In order to be eligible for the assignment of points enumerated herein, the attorney must be lead or full-time associate counsel.

 Section 4.
 Lead Counsel.
 Lead Counsel is an attorney substantially responsible for the personal representation of the client during the trial.
-“Substantially responsible” means, at a minimum: (1) selecting a jury, or opening, or closing, and; (2) presentation of live witnesses through direct or cross examination.
+“Substantially responsible” means, at a minimum:

 Section 6.
 Jury verdict.
 “Jury verdict” as used in the Constitution and Bylaws means a verdict returned by a jury, whether or not eventually accepted by the trial court.
 It does not include directed verdict, mistrial, or other means of disposition of the case but does include a hung jury.